I am getting a new computer and want to run Home Designer on it. How do I move the program and all of the files that I need onto my new computer?

 You can move some or all of these files, as you desire.

-The Program_Data folder and dont_change.dat file both contain encrypted registration information and should NOT be copied or backed up.
+The Program_Data folder and dont_change.dat file both contain encrypted registration information and MUST NOT be copied or backed up.

 To ensure that all material textures are included when you copy your User Catalog to a new computer, export the contents of your User Catalog and then import them into the library on your new computer.

-A new folder on your Desktop or in the Documents folder are good places to save these files.
+A new folder on your Desktop or Documents folder is a good place to save these files.

 *Layout files only available in Pro.